Exposed (Kristinia DeBarge album): Composition

-Commercial performance

-Commercially, Exposed has not been as successful as the lead single.
-In the US, the album debuted at number 23 on the Billboard 200, and at number 14 on the Top Digital Albums chart.
-Exposed sold 16,539 copies in its first week of release.
-Despite a moderately successful start, the album quickly began descending the charts, and only spent a total of six weeks on the Billboard 200.
-Worldwide, the album failed to chart anywhere it was released, and was considered as a commercial flop.
-However, it was moderately successful in Mexico.

 Promotion

 DeBarge chose to promote the album mainly through live performances.
 DeBarge appeared on Live With Regis and Kelly to perform "Goodbye".
 The same single was also performed live on The Wendy Williams Show.
 During both performances, DeBarge was accompanied by several female back-up dancers.
 On June 18, the single was performed yet again on the reality dancing competition, So You Think You Can Dance The performance was met with mixed reviews, mainly due to the fact that DeBarge had lip-synced her way through the song.
 Oh No They Didn't mocked the performance.
 Neon Limelight praised the dancing performed during the performance, however, they were not thrilled with the lip-syncing, stating "It's just a major shame she did not perform the song live.
 The obvious lip syncing took some of the excitement away from the performance, which was cool and fun overall."
 DeBarge also began performing live in several stores and at city fairs, performing songs such as "Speak Up" and "Future Love".
 At several of these shows, the ballads from the album were performed acoustically, with DeBarge singing along with one man playing a guitar behind her.
 DeBarge also performed several songs from the album at Jingle Ball 2009.
 During the performances, DeBarge had male back-up dancers in the background.

 Aside from network appearances, DeBarge also opened up for pop singer Britney Spears, during her 2009 world tour, The Circus Starring: Britney Spears.
 Before starting the tour, DeBarge stated "Joining Britney Spears for her Circus tour will be an amazing and surreal experience for me," she said posted on Spears' site.
 "I have been dreaming of an opportunity like this forever, and can't wait."
 During the shows (DeBarge opened up for all of the North American shows) DeBarge performed "Goodbye", along with "Sabotage" and "Future Love".
 Debarge also appeared on Hollywood's Moofaces Tv during live show on Aug 4, 2009.